aa830/Python-in-Pajamas/README.md

 `git clone https://github.com/aa830/Python-in-Pajamas.git`

-You should have an extracted folder called Python-in-Pajamas, inside there is a run.sh script.
-You may use this to launch the program.
-I will add a run.bat file at a later date.
+You should have an extracted folder called Python-in-Pajamas, inside there is a run.sh or a run.bat script.
+You may use this to launch the program based on your operating system.

 # Installing required libraries